demeritcowboy/drupal-calendar-migration/README.md

 # drupal-calendar-migration
 Migrate a json file into drupal as nodes intended as calendar-like entries.

+## INSTALLATION

-You install this on the destination site.
+You install this as a regular module on the destination site.

 ## TODOS